epogrebnyak/weo-reader/README.md

 ### Download

 You need to save data as a local file before use.
- Download latest WEO country data file from IMF web site as shown below:
+Download WEO country data file from IMF web site as shown below:

 ```python
 from weo import download